richmahn/en_tn/2co/08/intro.md

 Chapters 8 and 9 begin a new section dealing with the gift from the churches in Greece to the poor believers in Jerusalem.

-Some translations set apart quotations of the Old Testament by indenting them.
-The ULB and other English translations indent the words in 8:15 that are quoted from the Old Testament.
+Some translations indent quotations from the Old Testament.
+The ULB does this with the quoted material in 8:15.

 #### Special concepts in this chapter ####